theBadMusician/useful_linux_configs/README.md

-# My configs for Linux environment
+# Useful scripts, configs, and other goodies for Linux environment

 ## Enable global tty read/write privileges for all users